viper1446/cowsay.random/README.md

 # cowsay.random
-Script to run cowsay with a random .cow file from '/usr/share/cowsay/cows'.
+Script to run **cowsay** with a random .cow file from '/usr/share/cowsay/cows'.<br/>
+It reads out your .cow files each time, so it should be ideal for custom files.

-Uses <ins>'fortune-mod'</ins> to display the message, so either edit the cowsay message or see the fortune-mod package as a dependencie.
+Uses <ins>fortune-mod</ins> to display the message, so either edit the cowsay message or see the fortune-mod package as a dependencie.